2019 Regular Session

 WHEREAS, Reggie and his wife, Cookie, have been married 29 years and have three children: daughter Jacque Kinard, who lives in Starkville; daughter Rhonda Ledbetter, who lives in Aberdeen, Mississippi; and son Glen Ledbetter, who lives in Columbus, Mississippi; and

 WHEREAS, under his leadership the Fire Academy has enhanced the safety of personnel through the purchase of the latest equipment, and has provided economic opportunities for employees through career tech and fire school programs, and has increased the involvement in the community through charitable events such as Pink Heals.
 He has the respect of his colleagues and we credit the high morale of the academy to his leadership; and

 WHEREAS, it is with great pride that we commend the public and military service of a professional firefighter who leaves a legacy of service and dedication to all in Mississippi:

 NOW, THEREFORE, BE IT RESOLVED BY THE SENATE OF THE STATE OF MISSISSIPPI, THE HOUSE OF REPRESENTATIVES CONCURRING THEREIN, That we do hereby recognize the dedicated public service of Firefighter Instructor Reggie Bell, Executive Director of the Mississippi State Fire Academy in Pearl, Mississippi, on the occasion of his retirement, and extend to Reggie and his family our best wishes for future success.

-BE IT FURTHER RESOLVED, That this resolution be presented to the surviving family of Alice Wise and be made available to the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That this resolution be presented to Reggie Bell and his family, forwarded to the Governor and the Mississippi Commissioner of Insurance, and made available to the Capitol Press Corps.